 Getting Lost in Implementation

-Research shows that leadership groups struggle when implementing strategy.
+Research shows that leadership groups struggle when implementing corporate strategy.
 According to Fortune Magazine, nine out of ten organizations fail to implement their strategic plans because:

 - 60% of organizations don’t link strategy to budgeting